Skip to content Skip to footer

 Language

-English is the predominant language spoken in Bangor, Northern Ireland.
+English is the primary language spoken in Bangor, with Northern Irish accents commonly heard.

 Cost Of Living